 Creamy Cauliflower Puree For Baby

-Today we have a mouthwatering cauliflower puree recipe for you that makes its debut on our site a day after its creation!
+Today we have a mouthwatering cauliflower puree recipe for you that’s rich in calcium and perfectly smooth.

-A word of caution: Cauliflower is a nutrient dense veggie and very healthy BUT it can cause gas (wind).
+A word of caution: Whilst cauliflower is a nutrient dense veggie and very healthy, it can cause gas (wind).
 You might like to delay the introduction of cauliflower until later 8 months or later if your baby tends to get gassy.

 To Make Creamy Cauliflower Puree For Baby You Will Need…